New Phishing Tactics Hackers Don’t Want You to Know About!

 Phishing HTML Error

-Pic 1: Pop Up error when clicked on that HTML page
+Image1: Pop-up error when clicked on the HTML page

 Encoded JavaScript Code